MuhammadAhmed8/Ecommerce-Nextjs-App/README.md

 ## Ecommerce Frontend with Nextjs

-This is a ecommerce frontend built with nextjs.
+This is a ecommerce frontend built with nextjs and material-ui.
 The project includes:

 - **Products page with filters**
 - **Product description page with variants**